-The purpose of the Master of Divinity degree program (MDIV) is to prepare men and women for effective ministry as pastors, evangelists, missionaries, chaplains, counselors or other ministries.
+The purpose of the Master of Divinity degree program (MDIV) is to prepare men and women for effective ministry as pastors, evangelists, missionaries, chaplains, counselors, or other ministries.
 The student is seen as an active learner who is growing while developing his or her own unique gifts and style for ministry.
-The Degree Program Coordinator is Dr. Jackie Johns.